Wolfieeewolf/HA-Light-Sync/README.md

    - Add your Long-Lived Access Token
    - Select the lights you want to control

+If you have issues getting it to run put the QT5Network.dll in your main OpenRGB directory where the OpenRGB.exe file is.

 ## Open Source and Collaboration

 Feel free to fork this repository and modify it however you like!
 This project is meant to be: